 By preparing an enduring power of attorney you can appoint a trusted person or organisation such as the Public Trustee, to manage your financial affairs if you are unable to make decisions about your finances.

-If you have specific wishes about the type of medical care, lifestyle decisions, or the person/people who can make these decisions on your behalf, you may also need to consider preparing an enduring guardian.
+If you have specific wishes about the type of medical care, personal decisions, or the person/people who can make these decisions on your behalf, you may also need to consider preparing an enduring guardianship.

 A complete estate plan should include